kwantton/Tietokannat_ja_web_ohjelmointi-dinerappthing/README.md

 # diner app (ravintolasovellus) "dinerappthing"
 ## description
+### for online testing!
 Now the application can be used at 'https://dinerappthing.fly.dev/'.
 Note!
-AdBlockers can prevent normal function, including CORS functionality.
+Ad blockers like uBlocker can prevent normal function, including CORS functionality.
 For example also Foodora app doesn't work if you have adblocker - I had the same problem, I also have another random problem that only happens when using adblocker.

 If you want to get the admin password for testing, contact me (antton.kasslin@hotmail.com).
-This way you can add restaurants (and other places!), toggle visibility of restaurants, add new categories, hide and delete old ones, and toggle visibility of ratings and comments.
+This way you can add restaurants (and other places!), toggle visibility of restaurants to users, add new categories, hide and delete old categories, and toggle visibility of each rating and comment separately.

+Currently, I've only added a few places on the map to conserve my limited free Google Places API.
+It's possible to add more, and not just restaurants either, in the admin page (/admin) but only if you have the admin password, of course.

+### general

 A user can log in, view restaurants (view: Google Maps API) based on info in a PostgreSQL database, log out, read reviews by other users and give their own review.
 A selection of restaurants (and a couple of cafes and bars) is initialized as a PostgreSQL database, from which markers are placed